List of Marvel Comics characters: S: Sway

 Sway (Suzanne Chan) is a character appearing in American comic books published by Marvel Comics.
 She first appeared in X-Men: Deadly Genesis #3 as one of the "Missing X-Men".
 She was created by writer Ed Brubaker and artist Pete Woods.

 Originally from Hong Kong, David and Emily Chan became naturalized citizens of the United States after living twenty years in California.
 They had a daughter named Suzanne, who, at 17 years old, wanted to attend Barnard College on the east coast of the United States and planned a trip to New York City to prove to her parents that she would be safe on her own after moving.
 During the trip, David and Emily were gunned down in a crossfire between gangs in Chinatown.
 Although standing a few feet from her parents, Suzanne was unscathed, which perplexed police detectives.

 After the shooting, Suzanne entered a state of shock.
 She could only dwell on the fact that when the shooting started, she had somehow stopped the bullets in midair and was able to get herself out of the path of the bullets.
 In actuality, she had stopped time around the bullets, effectively freezing them in place.
 Unfortunately, she was unable to do the same for her parents and could only watch as the bullets tore into them.

 The police placed the traumatized girl in a hospital for forty-eight-hour observation, during which she mostly slept and cried.
 When she was released, she was told that the police were looking into things, but they did not have any leads.
 Wandering the streets, she returned to the spot where her parents were killed.
 Suddenly, her mutant powers activated again, and she was able to see past events in the area, namely the phantoms of herself and her parents.
 After witnessing the shooting for a second time, Suzanne followed the phantom car, carrying her parents' murderers, throughout the city.
-She then realized that she somehow had control over the flow of time, and she was making it replay itself for her.

-Suzanne later joins the X-Men, but is killed by Krakoa.
-When the X-Men establish Krakoa as a mutant paradise, Sway is among the many mutants who are resurrected.
+She then realized that she somehow had chronokinesis (the ability to manipulate time), and she was making it replay itself for her.
+Suzanne later joins the X-Men, but is killed by a golem that was created by Krakoa.

 Sway possesses the ability to decelerate, stop, and accelerate time around her body, as well as a form of retrocognition that allows her to replay the recent pasts as short bursts of ghostly images.
 By focusing carefully, Suzanne is able to slow down and stop objects entirely, enabling her to freeze projectiles in mid-air, immobilize her enemies, and various other effects.
 Suzanne's training honed her abilities to the point where she can target specific objects in her range or everything within a certain radius.